America First Party (1943): Reaction

-At a night press conference in St. Louis on August 1, Gov. Bricker denounced Smith and the America First party, stating, “The act of Smith, in associating my name with his on a spurious ticket without any notice of any kind whatsoever, is the cheapest of demagoguery.
-I denounce it and shall not have my name used in any such connection.”
+At a night press conference in St. Louis on August 1, Gov. Bricker denounced Smith and the America First party, stating, "The act of Smith, in associating my name with his on a spurious ticket without any notice of any kind whatsoever, is the cheapest of demagoguery.
+I denounce it and shall not have my name used in any such connection."

-Six hours earlier, Gov. Dewey, the Republican presidential nominee, charged in Springfield, Illinois, that Smith had made a “sinister effort to smear” Bricker.
-Smith, said Dewey, “is one of those rabble-rousers who, like Adolf Hitler, makes racial prejudice his stock in trade.”
+Six hours earlier, Gov. Dewey, the Republican presidential nominee, charged in Springfield, Illinois, that Smith had made a "sinister effort to smear" Bricker.
+Smith, said Dewey, "is one of those rabble-rousers who, like Adolf Hitler, makes racial prejudice his stock in trade."

-Bricker, who had arrived in St. Louis for a two-day conference of the 26 Republican governors, told reporters that he had paid very little attention to Smith or his movement until last night, “when he associated my name with his at a meeting of some kind that was held in Michigan.”
+Bricker, who had arrived in St. Louis for a two-day conference of the 26 Republican governors, told reporters that he had paid very little attention to Smith or his movement until last night, "when he associated my name with his at a meeting of some kind that was held in Michigan."

-Bricker added, “I hate demagoguery, religious intolerance and racial prejudice.
+Bricker added, "I hate demagoguery, religious intolerance and racial prejudice.
 They can destroy our free government, as they have destroyed liberty around the world.
 I shall fight them as long as I am in public office or as long as I live.

-“The right of religious worship according to one’s own conscience is protected to every American citizen in the bill of rights.
+"The right of religious worship according to one's own conscience is protected to every American citizen in the bill of rights.
 The men and women of our armed forces are fighting and dying to preserve that precious right.
-We must preserve it here at home.”
+We must preserve it here at home."

-In Detroit, Smith said that he was “happy and proud” to share a place with Congressman Hamilton Fish of New York on Dewey's “purge list.”
+In Detroit, Smith said that he was "happy and proud" to share a place with Congressman Hamilton Fish of New York on Dewey's "purge list."

-Smith added that Bricker, in “repudiating our sincere desire to mobilize 3,000,000 of our people in his behalf, displays the same weakness he showed when he capitulated unnecessarily to Mr. Dewey in Chicago.”
+Smith added that Bricker, in "repudiating our sincere desire to mobilize 3,000,000 of our people in his behalf, displays the same weakness he showed when he capitulated unnecessarily to Mr. Dewey in Chicago."

 Ultimately, the vice presidential spot on the America First ticket was taken by former Father Coughlin activist Harry Romer.

 Election outcome

 The results of the 1944 presidential election were less than encouraging for America First Party members; of the more than 47,600,000 presidential votes cast, Smith received a mere 1,780, mostly from the states of Texas and Michigan.

-This America First Party was renamed the Christian Nationalist Crusade in August 1947.
-The organization published a monthly periodical named ‘’The Cross and the Flag,’’ from April 1942 until December 1977, after Smith’s death in 1976.